NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Bounce Test

-The hybrid with the lowest amount of bounce is the DreamCloud Premier Rest and the mattress with the highest amount of bounce is the DreamCloud Original.
+The mattress with the lowest amount of bounce is the DreamCloud Premier Rest and the mattress with the highest amount of bounce is the DreamCloud Original.

 The average level of bounce is 9.62″, comparing all mattresses tested to date.